raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 controls to the device they support.

-This example pipeline handler applies controls during the `queueRequestDevice`_ method for each request, and applies them to the capture device through the capture node.
+This example pipeline handler applies controls during the `queueRequestDevice`_ function for each request, and applies them to the capture device through the capture node.

 .. _queueRequestDevice: http://libcamera.org/api-html/classlibcamera_1_1PipelineHandler.html#a106914cca210640c9da9ee1f0419e83c

-In the ``queueRequestDevice`` method, replace the following:
+In the ``queueRequestDevice`` function, replace the following:

 .. code-block:: cpp